Jalmeida1994/actions-runner-controller/TROUBLESHOOTING.md

 Error: UPGRADE FAILED: failed to create resource: Internal error occurred: failed calling webhook "webhook.cert-manager.io": failed to call webhook: Post "https://cert-manager-webhook.cert-manager.svc:443/mutate?timeout=10s": x509: certificate signed by unknown authority
 ```

-Apparently, it's failing while `helm` is creating one of resources defined in the ARC chart and the cause was that cert-manager's webhook is not working correctly, due to the missing or the invalid CA certficate.
+Apparently, it's failing while `helm` is creating one of resources defined in the ARC chart and the cause was that cert-manager's webhook is not working correctly, due to the missing or the invalid CA certificate.

 You'd try to tail logs from the `cert-manager-cainjector` and see it's failing with an error like: